-The following indicators of excellence and impact relate to the Faculty of Law - excluding, for this purpose, the Institute of Criminology - only.
-Separate indicators of excellence are being developed by the other institutions - the Institute of Criminology and the Department of Land Economy - that are represented within our Joint Faculty Promotions Committee.
-This document was considered and approved by the Faculty Board of Law in December 2020.
-It was updated in May 2021 to incorporate the new titles of academic posts from 2021-22.
+The following indicators of excellence and impact relate to the Institute of Criminology only.
+Separate indicators of excellence are being developed by the Faculty of Law and the Department of Land Economy, both of which are represented within our Joint Faculty Promotions Committee.
+This document is to be considered and approved by the Faculty Board of Law in June 2021.